lisandroseia/lisandroseia/README.md

 ## I'm a Full stack web developer in procces!

-- 🔭 I am looking for my first job
+- 🔭 Looking for my first job
-- 🌱 I’m currently mastering javascript
+- 🌱 urrently mastering javascript
-- 👯 I’m looking to collaborate with other coders
+- 👯 Open to collaborate with other coders
-- 🥅 2022 Goals: Work in a developers team
+- 🥅 2022 Goals: Work in a open source project

 ### Connect with me: